rlugojr/linkurious-enterprise-manual/search/shortest-paths.md

 ## Search for a shortest path

 Linkurious Enterprise provides an option to find the shortest past between two nodes in our graph.
-Here, we will be looking for the shortest past existing between the two companies Facebook and LinkedIn.
+Here, we will be looking for the connections between the companies Facebook and LinkedIn.

 We start with 2 seemingly disconnected nodes, ```Facebook``` and ```LinkedIn``` that are in our visualization.